maidstone-hackspace/project_laser_tag/Mike/ReadMe.txt

 13..15    3-bit  : Team ID (8 teams - Red, Blue, Green, Yellow, Cyan, magenta, White, Solo)
 16..31   16-bit : CRC-16

+At some point in the future the code will need to be re-written as a Finite State Machine to allow multi-tasking.